 Going back to the event’s title, the discussion focused on the separation between work and non-work time, on their relationship and the way this separation, combined with technological development, is affecting our psychology and our existence, namely matters also dealt in the respective podcast.

 Work tools are transferred to cell-phones and the differentiation between free time and work time is getting difficult or even impossible.
-In that way, a new generation is being created, or rather, a new sociality of ‘always on’, where the dot in our apps (messenger etc) is always green
+In that way, a new generation is being created, or rather, a new sociality of ‘always on’, where the dot in our apps (messenger etc.) is always green

-The “I keep running and not getting there” is definitely not a personal but a collective problem.
+The “I'm always running and I can't catch up” is definitely not a personal but a collective problem.
 Grabbing the chance from the feminist say that “personal is political”, Maro referred to how young people are forced to have more than one jobs in order to survive, something that results into greater time fragmentation.
 Actually, this is a result, as she said, of the lack of community and state infrastructure on care services that lead in a bigger creation of duties.
 At the same time, the internalization of the prescript of time to always be productive, to take us further and to abolish the right to laziness.
 In fact, in an episode of this series they discuss about modern stress, the “weekend’s anxiety”, namely the anxiety we wake up with on Saturday mornings (those of us who don’t work) and the questions we pose to ourselves around free time management.
 We end up, like she said, wondering: “At the end of the day, is free time easier to manage compared to working days?”.
 Reflecting further upon this, Antonis presented the concept of “prosumer”, related to the question of free time or mandatory productive time.
 This concept has spread widely with the massive growth of social media, it connects the words “producer” and “consumer” and highlights the state where work tools are transferred to cell-phones and the differentiation between free time and work time is getting difficult or even impossible.
-As he pointed out, in that way “a new generation is being created, or rather, a new sociality of ‘always on’, where the dot in our apps (messenger etc) is always green”.
+As he pointed out, in that way “a new generation is being created, or rather, a new sociality of ‘always on’, where the dot in our apps (messenger etc.) is always green”.
 In fact, many times it is almost difficult to escape this condition because even if you try to disconnect from your apps, you might still appear as if you are active, hence available.

 What would it mean though for free time to be truly free?
 To this question, which was interposed to both of them, answers were more interesting.
 Maro used as her own favorite answer another person’s view, who participated in the workshops followed by the podcast’s production.
 According to her, it’s not enough for a fraction of our time to be free, our whole life should be free, a position that reconnects us with our desires, other people, with work and our relation to activity.
 Antonis recalled those moments during the weekends when we want to look at the ceiling but all of a sudden we feel guilty.
 It is certain that throughout the workshops and the participatory processes, many people got to share their thoughts on time experience and on technologies as political or non-political matters, as Maro said, as a neutral canvas onto which we live our lives.